 A glance at the salary data reveals that a career as a patent agent, which does not require a law degree, pays more than jobs in most engineering fields.
-The median salary for a patent agent is $92K, while the median mechanical engineering salary is $69K.
-Obviously, that’s a big difference in salary (approximately $23K more per year for a patent agent).
+The median salary for a patent agent is right around $100K, while the median mechanical engineering salary is $71K.
+Obviously, that’s a big difference in salary (approximately $29K more per year for a patent agent).

 Patent law is the ideal field for someone in engineering to move into.